Mrnidhi/LiFi-Communication-using-Arduino/README.md

 By following these steps, Li-FI allows for unidirectional communication from the mobile application to the Arduino Uno .
 The mobile application encodes messages into light signals, while the Arduino Uno receives and decodes these signals, displaying the messages on the LCD display.

+### Future Scope
+- With the advancement of Li-fi technology it will become more portable, talking its rightful places in our phones and laptops.
+- We will also be moving towards a much more secured network, which will be safeguarded from unwanted hackers.
+- Depletion of environment due to increased use of radio frequencies will also decrease, as the Li-fi technology uses the visible light spectrum to transmit data.
+- Multiuser support of Li-fi will ensure that every individual is getting a high speed of internet.